JoshHarrington/starter-kit/README.md

 ^^ Useful method for:
 - Ensuring content remains in central column
 - Keep padding either side of content
-- Constraint top width of content
+- Constraint max width of content
 - Stopping internal elements stretching past the width of the parent

 N.B.
 Must be used with box-sizing: border-box;
+Use @extend to put styling on wrapper

 ___